Nadine Broersen: Injuries and comeback

-The 2017 season started with a 5th place at the 2017 European Athletics Indoor Championships pentathlon, but she had to abandon at the Hypo-Meeting in Gotzis, sparing her ankle.
+The 2017 season started with a 5th place at the 2017 European Athletics Indoor Championships pentathlon, but she had to abandon at the Hypo-Meeting in Götzis, sparing her ankle.
 At the World Championships heptathlon in London she had to abandon the event due to a hamstring injury, incurred at the long jump event.
 In Talence that year she failed to record a legal leap in the long jump and subsequently dropped out; the third incomplete heptathlon of the season.

 In 2018 she could barely compete after she had torn the back cruciate ligament from her knee in November 2017 and a long rehabilitation followed.
 The 2019 season was the year of a comeback, despite an hamstring injury at national indoor pentathlon championship in February.
 At the Hypo-Meeting in Gotzis she finished 7th, and a month late she finished third at the Mehrkampf-Meeting Ratingen.
 At the 2019 World Athletics Championships in Doha she finished sixth.